David Owen, Director and Owner

 Working part-time, she deals with all the tasks associated with providing book-keeping services for our companies.

-Chris works on Sundays with Robin and on event days when we need extra help.
+Chris works on Sundays and on event days when we need extra help.
 He has been refuelling at Turweston for over 15 years and is brilliant at encouraging new visitors to come to the aerodrome.
 He has a lifelong interest in aviation and is our go-to person for aircraft data.

 Ricky works with Chris Brown on Saturdays and, like Chris Castleton, during events.
 Ricky has a PPL and keeps his aeroplane at Turweston.
 He has been involved with the aerodrome since 2002.